FelixPetriconi/AllocatorBuilder/README.md

 Example use cases:
   * Collect statistic information about the memory usage profile.
   * Apply guards to memory allocated blocks to detect buffer under- or overflows, even in release mode of the compiled application.
-  * Wait free allocations in a single threaded environmemt
+  * Wait free allocations in a single threaded environment

-So the appropached is every allocator returns such a Block
+So the approach is, every allocator returns such a Block
 ~~~
 struct Block {
   void* ptr;